 Then you need to get the base out as well.
 You need to pry the ring loose very gradually here.
 Use a flathead screwdriver to do so.
 Be very cautious here since it can be harmful to door knobs with lock if not done properly.

 After removal of ring, the set of screws should be visible.
 These basically goes through the door from one backing plate to another, which are both located on inside and outside.
 Hold the outside backing plate and prevent it from moving.
 Now you want to tighten every screw separately.

 And then you can get the ring back on backing plate.
 Simply let the handle go back to spindle shaft as well.
 Finally line holes up along with detent by turning the handle.
 If this still can’t fix your loose doorknob, then you need to contact a professional locksmith.

 If the Button of Door Knob Lock is Stuck

-Sometimes the door knobs lock button gets stuck.
+Sometimes the door knob lock button gets stuck.
 And in this case, it’s a pretty simple problem to solve.
 Before you think to pick a lock for door knob, try something basic.